Cuprona, Tasmania

-Cuprona is a locality and small rural community in the local government area of Central Coast, in the North West region of Tasmania.
+Cuprona is a locality and tiny rural community in the local government area of Central Coast, in the North West region of Tasmania.
 It is located about 15 km south-east of the town of Burnie.
 The Blythe River forms the western boundary.
 The 2021 census determined a population of 140 for the state suburb of Cuprona.

 History

 The early postal name for the locality was "Ellenton".
 It was changed to Cuprona in 1906.

 Road infrastructure

 The C117 route (Cuprona Road) runs from the Bass Highway through the locality, from where it provides access to many other localities further south.